stuartpittaway/Super8FilmScanner/README.md

 This is a rough setup description and some steps might be missing, but here is what's necessary:

 ## Step 1 - Flash Marlin to the mainboard
-If you ordered the MKS GEN L (V1.0 is enough), flash it with the Marlin Firmware.
+Flash your mainboard with the Marlin Firmware.
 You can find the latest release [here](https://marlinfw.org/meta/download/).

 Open Arduino IDE, make the required changes (for your mainboard), connect the Mainboard via USB and upload the firmware to the Mainboard.